Skip to main content

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement.
+• SPARCS will further handle and secure a fully executed agreement.

 Fabrication services are based on client-created designs.
-These services are completed by the university, most often service centers with specialized equipment and/or capabilities.
+The university often completes these services through service centers with specialized equipment and/or capabilities.

 FSA Agreement